phlppnhllngr/phlppnhllngr.github.io/content/devops/kubernetes/Konzepte.md

 - *lifecycle of service and pod are not connected*
 - *load balancer; can be attached to multiple pods (on different nodes)*
 - *Each Service object defines a logical set of endpoints (usually these endpoints are Pods) along with a policy about how to make those pods accessible*
+- Zuordnung zu Pods über Labels, ermöglicht Blue/Green-Deployments
 - <u>Types</u>
   - ClusterIP
     - Default
+    - Sichtbarkeit: im Cluster
+    - `spec.ports.port` und `spec.ports.targetPort` (=Pod-Port)
     - *provides a load-balanced IP address*
     - *currently, depending on the proxy mode, for ClusterIP it's just round robin/random.
 It's done by kube-proxy, which runs on each nodes, proxies UDP and TCP and provides load balancing.*
     - *Choosing this value makes the Service only reachable from within the cluster*
     - *You can expose the service to the public with an Ingress or the Gateway API.*
   - NodePort
+    - Erweiterung von ClusterIP
+    - hat zusätzlich `spec.ports.nodePort` (Wert zw.
+30.000 und 32.767), wo der Service von extern erreichbar ist
+    - Sichtbarkeit: intern und extern (sofern die Node eine External IP hat)
     - *Exposes the Service on each Node's IP at a static port (the NodePort)*
   - LoadBalancer
     - *Exposes the Service externally using a cloud provider's load balancer.*
+    - Layer 4 (TCP); Simple Verfahren wie Round Robin möglich.
+Kein Message-Content-basiertes Load-Balancing möglich.
   - ExternalName
     - *Maps the Service to the contents of the externalName field (e.g. foo.bar.example.com), by returning a CNAME record with its value*
 - headless